In the 1990s, the EPA amended the United States Clean Water Act to address a growing problem – the lack of proper stormwater management planning.

 The top problems created by stormwater runoff include:

-Pollution occurs when water flows over the top of the impervious surface and collects the chemicals on top of them.
+Pollution occurs when water flows over an impervious surface and collects the chemicals on top of it.

 Because developed areas host countless harmful substances, they can cause severe damage if they enter a natural body of water.

 When this occurs, ecosystems suffer, and drinking water is contaminated.

 Water flows off impervious surfaces and forms new paths.

 Whenever water moves over land it never has before, it can cause deterioration.